scullionw/snake-rs/README.md

 # snake-rs

-1. Needs sdl2 to build.
+Needs sdl2 to build.
 On macOS:

     $ brew install sdl2

-2. Build and run:
+Then build and run:

     $ cargo run --release